January 6 - 8, 2023

-As a fair early in the recruiting season, the Bangkok-January Fair favours strong teaching couples and singles without dependants.
-The numbers in attendance are expected to be about 550 candidates and 140 schools.
+As one of the most popular fairs, the Bangkok Fair favours strong teaching couples and singles without dependants.
+The numbers in attendance are expected to be about 400+ candidates and 80-100 schools.

 The schools recruiting at this fair come from a wide variety of locations worldwide, with many attending from Asia.
-Search Associates-registered candidates, of all nationalities and all standard specialist fields in schools, are welcome to request an invitation to attend the Bangkok-January Fair.
-Please read the Frequently Asked Questions (FAQs) about Job Fairs on the FAQ page on the website.
+Search Associates-registered candidates, of all nationalities and all standard specialist fields in schools, are welcome to request an invitation to attend this fair.
+Please read the (FAQs) about Job Fairs if you have any questions.

 If your school is interested in attending this fair, please contact Nick Kendell

 Because of the large number of schools regularly attending this fair, there may be a wait-list established.

-Candidates must be registered with a branch of Search Associates if they wish to request an invitation to attend the Bangkok-January Job Fair.
+Candidates must be registered with a Search Associates office if they wish to request an invitation to attend the Bangkok Fair.

-NOTE: Checking "Interest in the Bangkok-January Fair" on the Search Associate online application does NOT constitute an invitation.
+NOTE: Checking "Interest in the Bangkok Fair" on the Search Associate online application does NOT constitute an invitation.

 Candidates who are new to Search and wish to attend the Bangkok Fair, look first at the region in which you live and register with the associate responsible for the region.
-If you are international (living outside of the US, UK, Canada, Australia/New Zealand), you may register with the following:
+If you are international (living outside of the US, UK, Canada, Australia/New Zealand), you may register with either Nick Kendell or Harry Deelman.